Back up your data and synchronize PCs, Macs, servers, notebooks, and online storage space.

 Schedule the synchronization of your data on a backup hard disk at a convenient time each day, or as frequently as you wish.
 You can also schedule profiles to run upon shutdown or log-off.
 The scheduler can launch different jobs in parallel or sequentially.
 On Windows, the scheduler can run as a service – without users having to log on.

-Supports various Internet protocols, including FTP, FTPS, SFTP/SSH, WebDAV, SSL, HTTP, as well as Amazon S3, Microsoft Azure, and Google Docs web storage.
+Supports various Internet protocols, including FTP, FTPS, SFTP/SSH, WebDAV, SSL, HTTP, as well as these cloud services: Amazon S3 and compatible services, Microsoft Azure, Rackspace Cloud Files, Microsoft OneDrive (formerly SkyDrive), Google Drive and Google Docs, DropBox, Box.com, and more.

 - Compression and Encryption Support.